Detection and Eradication of New Invasives:

 Provincial EDRR Alert Species – (Early Detection Rapid Response)

 These species are high risk to B.C. and are new to the Province.
+Any occurrences should be immediately reported to the province.
 The provincial management objective is eradication.

-Review the Provincial website for more EDRR Plant Species
+Review the Provincial website for EDRR Plant Species

 Learn more about the provincial EDRR process.